Add To Favorites

 Students divide posterboard into five equal sections with horizontal lines using Crayola® Erasable Colored Pencils.
 Draw a long vertical line to separate picture sections from a smaller description section.
 Add borders to the poster.

-With Crayola Ultra-Clean Markers, students illustrate the five steps of how a tsunami is formed.
+With Crayola Washable Markers, students illustrate the five steps of how a tsunami is formed.
 Step 1 – An earthquake begins in the ocean floor; Step 2 – The ocean floor cracks from the tremors and part of the floor rises; Step 3 – Tons of water rise high above normal sea level; Step 4 – A massive swell of water spreads out in all directions; Step 5 – The tsunami hits the shore in huge waves that destroy buildings and flood everything in their paths.

 Students write short explanations about what is happening next to each picture.